Feodor Chaliapin: Recordings

 Chaliapin possessed a high-lying bass voice with an unmistakable timbre which recorded clearly.
-He cut a prolific number of discs for His Master's Voice, beginning in Russia with acoustical recordings made at the dawn of the 20th Century, and continuing through the early electrical (microphone) era.
+He cut a prolific number of discs for the Gramophone Company, beginning in Russia with acoustical recordings made at the dawn of the 20th Century, and continuing through the early electrical (microphone) era.
 Some of his performances at the Royal Opera House, Covent Garden, in London were recorded live in the 1920s, including a haunting version of the "Death of Boris" from Boris Godunov.
 His last disc, made in Tokyo in 1936, was of the famous The Song of the Volga Boatmen.
 Many of his recordings were issued in the United States by RCA Victor.
 His legacy of recordings is available on CDs issued by EMI, Preiser, Naxos and other commercial labels.
 In 2018 his complete recordings were issued on 13 CDs by Marston Records.
 They consist of songs as well as a range of arias from Italian, French and, Russian opera.